 2020 Concert Season

-We're postponing our March 22 concert until we can safely gather our community together again.
+We cancelled our March 22, 2020 concert and are postponing live programming until we can safely gather our community together again.

 POSTPONED: Your vote is your voice!

 Join Justice Choir GR and the Grand Rapids Unit of the League of Women Voters for a multimedia community concert on the importance of exercising our right to vote.
 The concert will also feature a performance by guest artists Ebony Road Players.
 Stay for a post-concert reception!

 We were proud to make our first Festival of the Arts appearance in 2019!

 Thanks to all who braved the rain to join us. :)